madarax64/ButtonGizmo/README.md

 # Software
 Since this enumerates as a HID device, there are a number of options available for accessing it.
 The host side software is written in C#.NET, but there are USB libraries for basically every programming language out there.
 That said, the demo software here uses HIDSharp (because I wanted the demo to run across platforms).

+# The Protocol
+The communications protocol (types and meanings of messages from the device) is documented on the Wiki.